0wnrepo/5gen/README.md

 ```
 Now, within the docker container, follow the instructions in the "Install locally" section above.

+## Usage

 ### Matrix branching program generation

-To specify a function for either MIFE or obfuscation, we rely on cryfsm
+To specify a function for either MIFE or obfuscation, we rely on `cryfsm`
 (https://github.com/5GenCrypto/cryfsm) to convert the function specification (in
 Cryptol) into a matrix branching program (as a `.json` file).